redbonzai/laravel-recipe-api/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
+If you discover a security vulnerability within Laravel, please create a ticket at the following link: to Christian via [Github Ticket](https://github.com/redbonzai/laravel-recipe-api/issues).
 All security vulnerabilities will be promptly addressed.

 ## License